brshallo/r4ds_solutions/docs/07-exploratory-data-analysis.md

 I like how `geom_freqpoly` has points directly overlaying but it can also be tough to read some, and the lines can overlap and be tough to tell apart, you also have to specify `density` for this and `geom_histogram` whereas for `geom_violin` it is the default.
 The tails in `geom_violin` can be easy to read but they also pull these for each of the of the values whereas by faceting `geomo_histogram` and setting `scales = "free"` you can have independent scales.
 I think the biggest advantage of the histogram is that it is the most familiar so people will know what you're looking at.

-*6. If you have a small dataset, it's sometimes useful to use geom_jitter() to see the relationship between a continuous and categorical variable.
-The ggbeeswarm package provides a number of methods similar to geom_jitter().
+*6. If you have a small dataset, it's sometimes useful to use `geom_jitter()` to see the relationship between a continuous and categorical variable.
+The ggbeeswarm package provides a number of methods similar to `geom_jitter()`.
 List them and briefly describe what each one does.*

-(Come back to)

 ```r